marisofie/TDT4250_Project/tdt4250.at.model/README.md

   - Does not include weight or maximumweight, as our application is designed for travel planners and not plane engineers.
 - Flight
   - We are modeling for domestic flights.
 Therefore there is not no attribute for country.
+  - Flights are created by looking at flights at the airlines' web pages.
+By example flights contained in SAS are found at https://www.sas.no.
 - Runway
   - Runways are fetched from the web from:
   - Oslo (OSL): [Wikipedia](https://no.wikipedia.org/wiki/Oslo_lufthavn_(Gardermoen)#Rullebaner_og_flytrafikkontroll).